juce-framework/JUCE/docs/CMake API.md

 - A set of space-separated paths that will be added to this target's entitlements plist for accessing read/write absolute paths if `APP_SANDBOX_ENABLED` is `TRUE`.

+`APP_SANDBOX_EXCEPTION_IOKIT`
+- A set of space-separated strings specifying IOUserClient subclasses to open or to set properties on.
+These will be added to this target's entitlements plist if `APP_SANDBOX_ENABLED` is `TRUE`.
+  For more information see Apple's IOKit User Client Class Temporary Exception documentation.

 `PLIST_TO_MERGE`
 - A string to insert into an app/plugin's Info.plist.